New but need advice

 Keep an eye on the forums in the next couple of months and you'll see you've made the right decision!!
 Word of advice though when you do start up.
 Don't rely on any of these sites, mt or cx for work.
 You'll need to build up your own customer base by emailing/visiting local firms, building your own website, etc. Good luck!

 Enjoy this discussion?
-Check out these related topics: a bit of advice...please, advice on running in europe, Need advice, I'm Going To France..
+Check out these related topics: a bit of advice...please, Need advice, advice on running in europe, I'm Going To France..
 Advice Please, New courier, any tips and advice, Van Advice, Snow chains and tyres, some free advice (if you trust me), Fuel cards and other advice, Alert Settings Advice, Insurance Advice.

 Reply To Topic